Cirrus SR20 Makes Emergency Landing on Florida Interstate Highway

 Key Takeaways:

-• A pilot successfully executed an emergency landing on an interstate highway at night after a total loss of engine power.
+• An airplane made a successful emergency landing on an interstate highway at night after a total loss of engine power, resulting in no injuries to the two occupants and no damage to the aircraft.

 See a mistake?
 Contact us.